Alcohol Absorption RateOver 20 Years Fighting Injustice

 Alcohol Absorption Rate

 Looking for a DUI lawyer in Long Beach?
-At Falangetti & Weimortz, we have a team of former prosecutors turned Long Beach DUI attorneys, have both been included in the selection of California Super Lawyers®.
-They will review all facets of the case, including the procedures to determine how the evidence was processed.
+At West Coast Defense, we are led by a former prosecutor turned Long Beach DUI attorney who has been included in the selection of California Super Lawyers®.
+Our firm will review all facets of the case, including the procedures to determine how the evidence was processed.

 - Body Fat Content